xaelsouth/libmbus-win64/README.md

   ----------------------------------------

 On Linux:
-	- Download libmbus software from https://github.com/rscada/libmbus into a _Linux_ box.
+- Download libmbus software from https://github.com/rscada/libmbus into a _Linux_ box
-	- Remove "make" and "configure" calls from build.sh and execute that.
+- Remove "make" and "configure" calls from build.sh and execute that

 On Windows:
-	- Go to http://www.msys2.org/ download MSYS2 and install.
+- Go to http://www.msys2.org/ download MSYS2 and install
-	- Open MSYS2 console, install gcc, automake, autoconf, m4, libtool with pacman.
+- Open MSYS2 console, install gcc, automake, autoconf, m4, libtool with pacman
-	- Copy the directory from Linux into your Windows box.
+- Copy the directory from Linux into your Windows box
 - Go into the directory an do ./configure && make && DESTDIR=/C/libmbus-win64 make install
-	- For running exuectables you will need msys-2.0.dll from your MSYS2 installation directory.
+- For running exuectables you will need msys-2.0.dll from your MSYS2 installation directory

   License
   -------